How much is Pension Credit and can I get it?

 How much is Savings Credit?

 When you have savings or another pension, you could get the ‘Savings Credit’ element of Pension Credit.
-This applies if you reached State Pension age before 6 April 2016 and you saved some money for retirement, e,g. a workplace pension.
+This applies if you reached State Pension age before 6 April 2016 and you saved some money for retirement, such as a workplace pension.

 You can receive: